 When making an application, you must indicate in section 1 of the application form whether or not your proposal involves work with or for vulnerable persons.
-By ticking the Yes box, you are indicating that you will work with, or present work to, this cohort as part of your proposal, and that you acknowledge that you have familiarised yourself with and adhere to the National Policy & Procedures on Safeguarding Vulnerable Persons at Risk of Abuse (see here).
+If you answer 'Yes' to this question, you are indicating that you will work with, or present work to, this cohort as part of your proposal, and that you acknowledge that you have familiarised yourself with and adhere to the National Policy & Procedures on Safeguarding Vulnerable Persons at Risk of Abuse (see here).

-Note: you may be asked to provide more evidence of adherence to these policies should your application be successful.
+Please note that you may be asked to provide more evidence of adherence to these policies should your application be successful.

-If you do not submit all required supporting material, your application will be deemed ineligible.
+If you do not submit the relevant required supporting material, your application will be deemed ineligible.